sirhodes/unit-vs-functional-vs-integration/README.md

 * Lightning fast.
 * A good bug report.

-What do I mean by “a good bug report?”
+What do I mean by "a good bug report?"

 I mean that whatever test runner and assertion library you use, a failing unit test should tell you at a glance: